al-jshen/gmestan-examples/README.md

 ## Extended model

 The extended model used for analysis of H3 halo stars is provided in [`models/h3p.stan`](models/h3p.stan).
-The model is currently written assuming complete data, but is already set up so that it can be easily modified to use incomplete data.
+The model can deal with missing positions and/or velocities, and incorporates within-source covariances.

 There are again two examples, [`examples/h3.ipynb`](examples/h3.ipynb) and [`examples/h3.r`](examples/h3.r).
 Bring your own data!